-The Women of Scotland Lunch is an annual lunch set up to celebrate the great achievements of women in Scotland and the next lunch will be held on Friday 27 April 2018.
-The charity for 2018 is Bloodwise, a blood cancer charity dedicated to funding research into all blood cancers including leukaemia, lymphoma and myeloma, as well as offering information and support for blood cancer patients.
+The Women of Scotland Lunch is an annual lunch set up to celebrate the great achievements of women in Scotland and the next lunch will be held on Friday 26 April 2019.
+The 2018 lunch was held on 27 April and the charity was Bloodwise, a blood cancer charity dedicated to funding research into all blood cancers including leukaemia, lymphoma and myeloma, as well as offering information and support for blood cancer patients.
 The proceeds of the lunch will be used to fund a research project in Scotland.

 The Lunch was founded by May Hamp-Hamilton in 1958 and was set up to draw together a cross section of influential women in Scotland to celebrate their success in their many and varied endeavours.
 While fundraising is not the foremost purpose of the lunch it is a welcome side benefit.